Efficient comparison of independence structures of log-linear models: Introduction and Motivation

-All these contributions have only been assessed for the density estimation goal of learning, by measuring the quality of learned models in terms of inference performance.
-This is reasonable, since historically they have rarely been used with the knowledge discovery goal of learning in mind, given that the interpretability of conventional log-linear models is burdensome, and reading independencies from them is not trivial.
-This has been changing lately, since the theory of log-linear models for contingency tables~\citep{darroch1980markov} has been augmented by the introduction of a variety of representations that generalize graph-based undirected graphical models: Context-Specific Interaction models \citep{eriksen1999context,hojsgaard2004statistical}, Stratified-graphical models \citep{nyman2014stratified,nyman2014context}, and Canonical models \citep{ederaSchluterBromberg14}.
-In these representations, the semantics for reading conditional independence from graphs serves as inspiration for graphically representing context-specific independencies, with the aim of representing a much wider class of models while maintaining their interpretability.
+For the structure learning problem, there has been a surge of interest towards methods that construct a log-linear model by selecting features from a dataset, usually by performing a local search that incrementally adds or deletes features \cite{DELLAPIETRA97,LeealNIPS06,davis2010bottom,van2012markov,lowd2013learning,lowd14a}.
+This approach defines structure learning as a feature selection problem, where the features represent dependencies between subsets of random variables.
+All these contributions have only been assessed for the density estimation goal of learning, that is, the selection of models for inference tasks, by measuring the quality of learned models in terms of prediction performance.
+The reason for this is that, historically, this family of models has rarely been used with the goal of knowledge discovery in mind, given that the interpretability of conventional log-linear models is burdensome, and reading independencies from them is not trivial.
+However, this has been changing lately, mainly due to the fact that the theory of log-linear models for contingency tables~\cite{darroch1980markov} has been augmented by the introduction of a variety of representations that generalize graph-based undirected graphical models: Context-Specific Interaction models \cite{eriksen1999context,hojsgaard2004statistical}, Stratified-graphical models \cite{nyman2014stratified,nyman2014context}, and Canonical models \cite{ederaSchluterBromberg14}.
+Such contributions have shifted attention towards methods that focus on learning only the structure of these models, while the parameter learning step may be performed afterwards with existing techniques, or not performed at all, depending on the use case.
+Although the focus of this work is on log-linear models for categorical data, it is interesting to mention other models that are able to represent context-specific interactions, for example, in domains based on ordinal data, such as Hierarchical Marginal Models \cite{nicolussiContextspecificIndependenciesHierarchical2019}; or causal models, such as CPT-tress \cite{boutilier1996context} and Labeled Directed Acyclic Graphs (LDAGs) \cite{PENSAR201691,coranderLogicalApproachContextspecific2019}.
+In these representations, the semantics for reading conditional independence from graphs serves as inspiration for graphically expressing context-specific independencies, with the aim of representing a much wider class of models while maintaining their interpretability.